seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Jailer**
 / My lord, for you
-I have this charge too-- /
+I have this charge too -  /

 **Palamon**
 / To discharge my life?